Statistical Emulations of Human Operational Motions in Industrial Environments: Mathematical Representations and Stochastic Modeling

-{\bf Performance Comparison Between the Joint and Sequential PCAs}: We use the $85\%$ of the total variance as the criterion for selecting $d_1$ and $d_2$.
+{\bf Dimension-Reduction Performance Comparisons}: We use the $85\%$ of the total variance as the criterion for selecting $d_1$ and $d_2$.
 In the sequential approach, we obtain $d_1=5$ to retain $90\%$ spatial variance and $d_2=10$ (for each spatial PCA dimension) to cover $95\%$ temporal variance.
 This results in $d_1 \times d_2 = 50$ total components.
 The joint PCA leads to $20$ components (as a tensor matrix $\mathcal{Z}_m\in\mathbb{R}^{5\times 4}$).
 Thus, MPCA is more effective than sequential PCA in reducing dimensions for the same retained variance.
-The reconstructed IS-TVF functions and posture sequences (shown in Fig.~\ref{fig:4-11}) are visually similar for both methods.
-We also compare their reconstruction error defined as $e_{\mathcal{A}}=d_{\mathcal{A}}(\alpha_m,\tilde{\alpha}_m)$ (see Eqn.~\ref{eq:4} for $d_{\cal A}$) and $\alpha_m, \tilde{\alpha}_m$ are the original and the reconstructed sequences, respectively.
-The reconstruction error decreases faster using the sequential PCA approach as the PCA dimension increases, as shown in Fig.~\ref{fig:4-11}.
-The spikes of the sequential PCA errors are caused by an inadequate number of spatial dimensions $d_1$ for certain total PCA dimension selections, {\it e.g.}, $d_1\times d_2=1\times 41$ when setting the total PCA dimension as $41$.
+The reconstructed IS-TVF functions and posture sequences (shown in Fig.~\ref{fig:4-11}(c)) are visually similar for both methods.
+We also compare their reconstruction errors defined as $e_{\mathcal{A}}=d_{\mathcal{A}}(\alpha_m,\tilde{\alpha}_m)$ (see Eqn.~\ref{eq:4} for $d_{\cal A}$) and $\alpha_m, \tilde{\alpha}_m$ are the original and the reconstructed sequences, respectively.
+The average reconstruction error over $60$ sequences of the motion class one decreases faster using the sequential PCA approach as the PCA dimension increases, as shown in Fig.~\ref{fig:4-11}(b).
 As for MPCA, certain essential details ({\it e.g.}, in $\mathbf{G}_{\alpha_1}^{(1)}$, $\mathbf{G}_{\alpha_2}^{(1)}$) are lost, leading to poor reconstructions.
-Thus, we use the sequential method in the rest of this paper.
+In addition, we include the combination of AE/VAE (for spatial reduction) and FPCA (for temporal reduction) with the similar setting of $d_1=5$ and $d_2=10$ in this comparison.
+Tab.~\ref{tab:10} shows the average reconstruction errors using different methods.
+Although a nonlinear approach like VAE yields a good result, the linear spatial PCA is simpler.
+Thus, we use the sequential approach in the rest of this paper.